medic/cht-docs/content/en/apps/tutorials/form-properties.md

 ### 1. Define the Form's Title

-Edit the `assessment.properties.json` file and add a `title` key with the value corresponding to what you want your title to be.
+Edit the `assessment.properties.json` file and add a `title` key with the value corresponding to the desired file title.

 ```json
 {